foxweb/sparky/README.md

 ## Backend

 Backend upstream is bound to the `/api` namespace.
-It has two routes:
+It has few routes:
+- `GET  /api/messages` — lists all stored messages in JSON format.
 - `POST /api/messages` — receives message params and stores a record in PostgreSQL.
 - `GET  /api/check` — returns `Hello world!` string if the application works correctly.